bszarlej/flame_worldgen/README.md

 -   The `ChunkManager` loads/unloads chunks around the camera or player.
 -   Emits `ChunkUpdateInfo` events on changes (loaded/unloaded chunks).
--   Integrates with `TileLayer` to rebuild batches efficiently.
+-   Integrates with `TileLayerComponent` to rebuild batches efficiently.

 ------------------------------------------------------------------------